JWen00/UNSW/COMP1531/LectWk2.md

  * A **negotiation process** where we explore the requirements for what a user needs and wants
  * Accounting for the different stakeholders (End users, Customer, Design team etc.)

-### Functional and Non-functional requirements
+#### Functional and Non-functional requirements
----

-Function requirements define the funcationality of the "system to be."
+*Function requirements* define the funcationality of the "system to be".
 These include things such as:

  * Inputs, Output
  * Behaviours of the system
  * NULL conditions, escape routes

-Non-functional requirements describe the **quantity** attributes of the "system to be"
+*Non-functional requirements* describe the **quantity** attributes of the "system to be"

  * Perfomance - Taking in the reponse time and network letency
  * Reliability - mean time between failures